-Code of Conduct for Council Staff
+Code of Conduct for Council Committee Members, Delegates and Advisors

-The 2018 Model Code of Conduct for Local Councils in NSW and the associated Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW were prescribed on 14 December 2018 Source: Office of Local Government Adoption Greater Hume Shire Council adopted the NSW Office of Local Government Model Code of Conduct for Council Staff on 20 February 2019.
+The 2018 Model Code of Conduct for Local Councils in NSW and the associated Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW were prescribed on 14 December 2018.
+Source: Office of Local Government Adoption Greater Hume Shire Council adpopted the NSW Office of Local Government Model Code of Conduct for Council Committee Members, Delegates of Council and Council Advisors on 20 February 2019.